Unconstrained Analytics Special Report:

 - It is fully integrated into larger political warfare efforts

-• In a Mass Line strategy, political engagements meet the people where they are.
+- In Mass Line strategies, political engagements meet the people where they are.
 Through gentle nudges over time, passive participants become active.
 At first, a target may only be asked to sign a petition or provide an email or mailing address.
 From that point, the subject becomes the recipient of sustained communications related to the issues of the originating petition.
 While an individual may not be politically active, that person—through the supporting consumption of mass market media—will become more susceptible to activist messaging and discontent.
-The overarching goal of this line of effort is the development and reinforcement of a mass line as it builds the counter-state within the state; complete with its own replacement legal, cultural, and social norms that operate in parallel with that of the host culture’s.
+The overarching goal of this line of effort is the development and reinforcement of a mass line as it builds the counter-state within the state; complete with its own bundle of replacement legal, cultural, and social norms that operate in parallel with that of the host culture’s.

 - The reason America’s current toolbox of responses is perilous is because it accepts mass line concepts of America as the terms of engagement.
 When, for example, mainstream Americans are manipulated into responding to mass line narratives from within those narratives, a (dialectical) paradox sets in where the highly ideological thrust of the Left’s ambitions are made to sound normal while mainstream defenses of America sound shrill, rigid, and even ideological.

 - The Left focuses on cultural and institutional power by communicating its ideological initiatives in terms of “values” while targeting the placement of cadre throughout the mass line so they can enable those “values” by converting them first to norms, then to policy, and finally to law.

 Saying that “the Left moves dialectically, through time, on a trajectory” simply recognizes that the Left is a movement in history defined by its movement through history; that its backward trajectory defines its forward movement; and that failure to recognize this arc leads to error.
 It is for this reason that this assessment emphasizes historical events, conditions and movements that have defined the Left from the Hegelian dialectic, to Marx, to Wilson’s progressivism, to the early Frankfurt School, to Mao’s Long March, to Marcuse’s thoughts on tolerance, to political correctness.

 This is how the Left should be understood.
 Hence, it would be a mistake to treat the historical elements of this assessment as little more than background material.
 Assessing the Left as if Hegel and Marx simply provide interesting historical context to today’s events is the failure to recognize that for the Left, Marx was yesterday and Hegel the day before.
 Between the two, they are the source code of today’s Left.
 To emphasize this point, a recent Daily Caller article is included as Appendix E to demonstrate just how relevant historical awareness of the Left is to understanding today’s Left.Download PDF Report Buy Print Version Listen to Audio Version

 TABLE OF CONTENTS